dunglas/symfony-docker/README.md

       PHP_IDE_CONFIG: serverName=symfony-docker
 ```

-And run :
+Then run:

 ````bash
 docker-compose -f docker-compose.yaml -f docker-compose.override.yaml up -d
 ````

 ### Troubleshooting

 Inspect the installation with the following command.
-The requested Xdebug
-version should be displayed in the output.
+The requested Xdebug version should be displayed in the output.

 ```bash
 $ docker-compose exec php php --version